ciscoheat/deepstate/README.md

 import ds.Action;
 import DeepState.DeepStateConstructor;

-// Apologizes for the long type constraint, use Dynamic instead of S
+// Apologies for the long type constraint, use Dynamic instead of S
-// if you don't need specific type access, then you don't need it. class MiddlewareLog<S : DeepState<S,T> & DeepStateConstructor<S,T>, T> {
+// if you don't need specific type access, then it's not needed. class MiddlewareLog<S : DeepState<S,T> & DeepStateConstructor<S,T>, T> {
     public function new() {}